 (This is the second in a series of three posts on findings from my doctoral thesis, with the title “Linguistic Practice on Contemporary Jordanian Radio: Publics and Participation.”
 A general introduction to the posts can be found here.
-Part 1 is here.)
+Part 1 is here; Part 3 is here.)

 During the first few years of this decade, the heyday of the so-called “Arab Spring,” there were more than a few journalists and scholars caught predicting that great transformations were afoot in Middle Eastern societies – not least because of the communication revolutions brought about by new media.
 Internet, smartphones, Facebook were all hailed as harbingers of a new social order.
 Regimes would be toppled, the people would finally find their voice, and so forth.
 Some years on, and these revolutionary consequences have pretty much failed to materialise in their predicted capacity.
 Authoritarian political culture has returned in force in countries such as Turkey and Egypt; in Syria, Iraq, and elsewhere, media have become a battleground for a spectrum of factions seeking rhetorical advantage rather than an outlet for free expression.